AlphaxardGacuuru/casestudy/README.md

 Start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Go to config/dev.exs and config/test.exs and setup your database credentials
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`